 We used blog posts by each providers' CEO as one data point to interpret which metrics each data source deems "most important."
 More details about metric names that we highlight, our methodology is described here.

-The CEO of GitPrime (now at Pluralsight), writes "In our experience, we’ve found the following five developer metrics are essential for all software managers," listing lead time, churn, impact, active days, and efficiency.
+The CEO of Pluralsight Flow writes "In our experience, we’ve found the following five developer metrics are essential for all software managers," listing lead time, churn, impact, active days, and efficiency.
 Money quote: "We suggest focusing on these particular metrics because you can’t track everything, and not every measurement is a key metric."

 Meanwhile, the CEO of GitClear writes that they rely on a "single, reliable metric" called Line Impact to drive all other metrics.
 Money quote: "Spreading data across many metrics makes it impossible to look at data across secondary dimensions.
 For example, if you want to know who's the most prolific test writer, you can rank all developers' Line Impact on the secondary dimension of 'test code written.'
 If you want to compare code velocity, you simply combine the primary metric with 'time passed.'
 None of this is any use if you don't have a reliable metric serving as your primary axis."